VOLUNTEERING AT ST MARGARET’S

-From 31 August 2020, the Queensland Government will make changes to strengthen and streamline the blue card system.
+On 31 August 2020 the Queensland Government made changes to strengthen and streamline the blue card system.
 The information provided below explains what this means for parents and non-parents volunteering within our school community.

-Parent volunteers, except for ‘restricted persons’ (see below), will still be able to volunteer at St Margaret’s without a blue card.
+Parent volunteers, except for ‘restricted persons’ (see below), are still able to volunteer at St Margaret’s without a blue card.

 However, parent volunteers who provide home stay accommodation organised by the school may require a blue card.
 The organising staff member will advise you if a blue card is required.

-Under the new changes, any parent who is a ‘restricted person’ will not be able to volunteer within the school in any capacity.
+Under the new changes, any parent who is a ‘restricted person’ is not able to volunteer within the school in any capacity.
 A ‘restricted person’ is a person who either:

 - has been issued a negative notice